 In August 2012, the National Architectural Accrediting Board (NAAB), following their April visit to campus, granted another six-year term of accreditation to our Architecture Program, effective January 1, 2012.
 The Visiting Team Report commends the program on its academic situation that “creates an ideal milieu for a multidisciplinary education, the arts, and construction,” on its faculty, and on its mission of “preparing a well-rounded student, equipped to rise in the professional world.”

-The next NAAB visit for the Bachelor of Architecture program will be in 2018.
+The most recent NAAB visit for the Bachelor of Architecture program was April 2018.